Homework

 2. Sequence:

-• most common residue is L, which appears 20 times
+• most common residues are C and L, which appear 6 times each

 • this protein has 228 homologs